-- Provide DC supply voltage with sufficient current to supply all the power needs of the GLV systems - Contain a rechargeable battery of sufficient capacity to run the car GLV systems for at least three hours.

-- Be rechargeable by means of a UL listed charging device that plugs into the 120 VAC mains.
-The charging system shall be capable of powering the GLV system indefinitely as it simultaneously charges the GLV battery with plug and forget functionality in a manner similar to typical laptop computers or cell phones. - The GLV battery shall be protected from full discharge, overcharge, overcurrent, and overvoltage. - Power management software and hardware should allow the GLV system to safely sit idle without fear of over-discharge and damage. - It shall be possible to charge a fully discharged GLV battery without disassembly or special actions. - GLV voltage, current, temperature, and SOC shall be measured by VSCADA.
+- Provide 24 VDC supply voltage with sufficient current to supply all the power needs of all the GLV systems.
+If a subsystem requires a lower voltage (e.g. 12V or 5V) regulators or DC-DC conversion shall be provided by that subsystem. - GLV negative is connected to car chassis ground at only 1 point in the system. - Contain a rechargeable battery of sufficient capacity to run the car GLV systems for at least three hours. - Be rechargeable by means of a UL listed charging device that plugs into the 120 VAC mains.
+The charging system shall be capable of powering the GLV system indefinitely as it simultaneously charges the GLV battery with plug and forget functionality in a manner similar to typical laptop computers or cell phones. - The GLV battery shall be protected from full discharge, overcharge, overcurrent, and overvoltage. - Power management software and hardware should allow the GLV system to safely sit idle without fear of over-discharge and damage. - It shall be possible to charge a fully discharged GLV battery without disassembly or special actions. - GLV voltage, current, temperature, and SOC shall be displayed with a visible indicator or meter and measured by VSCADA over CAN bus.